CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 *Validation rule* - The set of validation helper functions used to validate the source values of an attribute.
 There is one set of validation rules per row in the translation table.

-*Translation rule* - The translation helper function used to translate the sources values to the target attribute.
+*Translation rule* - The translation helper function used to translate the source values to the target values.
 There is only one translation rule per translation row in the translation table.

 *Lookup table* - User created table of lookup values used by some helper functions to convert source values into target values.